-Looking for a unique gift?
-Why not surprise your adventuresome friends and relatives with a reason to explore the Upper Hudson Valley region in every season.
+Looking for a unique holiday gift?
+The Upper Hudson Valley Wine Trail Passport makes a great stocking stuffer or hostess gift.
+Need a gift for a holiday grab bag, an office party or for out-of-town guests?
+Why not surprise your adventuresome friends and relatives with a reason to explore the Upper Hudson Valley region in every season!
 The Upper Hudson Valley Wine Trail Passport provides free wine tastings at 12 diverse wineries along the Upper Hudson Valley Wine Trail and entitles the holder to various discounts and exclusive offers from area wineries, restaurants, specialty shops, and more.

 The passport is good for one year from the date of purchase.
 Recipients have the option to enjoy your gift throughout the year, or make an event of it this holiday season and spend a day, a weekend, or many weekends exploring Upstate New York’s wineries, shops and local attractions.

 The Upper Hudson Valley Wine Trail Passport is incredibly affordable at just $30, but includes more than $400 in exclusive deals and offers.
 It’s the perfect holiday gift for the back-road traveler, the adventurer, the wine lover on your holiday shopping list!